chukwuekeuzoma/linux-bootcamp/Week 1/LAB3/README.md

    Before you create A Snap Shot  You need the ID or the name of the Disk by using this command.

-   osdiskid=$(az vm show  -g myResourceGroupDisk -n myVM --query "storageProfile.osDisk.managedDisk.id" -o tsv)
+   "osdiskid=$(az vm show  -g myResourceGroupDisk -n myVM --query "storageProfile.osDisk.managedDisk.id" -o tsv)"

    now that you have the ID you can create a snapshot

-   az snapshot create --resource-group myResourceGroupDisk --source "$osdiskid" --name osDisk-backup
+   "az snapshot create --resource-group myResourceGroupDisk --source "$osdiskid" --name osDisk-backup"

 Quickstart: Manage Azure disks